NewAlexandria/demo_code/np-problems/README.md

 # 99 Problems and NP Aint an Element of the Subsets

 While the trivial recursive solution to the problem would be easy to iterate over, efficiently solutions at scale will involve some more complex handling.
+Also, the interest of a _demonstration_ means addressing more issues with detail.

 ### Context